season-lab/SymFusion/docs/usage.md

 You can run SymFusion using:
 - a Python wrapper: quick way of running the tool without setting variables, creating directories, etc.
 - a Rust wrapper: this is an improved version of the wrapper proposed by SymCC.
 Faster than the Python wrapper but requires a few preliminary operations.

-We also show how to use SymFusion in a hybrid fuzzing setup with AFL++.
+We show how to use SymFusion in a hybrid fuzzing setup with AFL++.

 ## Concolic execution (Python wrapper)